Georgia State Route 4: Toombs County

-US 1, SR 4, and SR 15 continue to the north-northeast.
+US 1, SR 4, and SR 15 continue northeast.
 After crossing over Williams Creek, they enter the unincorporated community of English Eddy.
-They curve to the north-northwest.
-Just before an intersection with the western terminus of SR 147 and the eastern terminus of Cedar Crossing Road, they curve to a more northern direction.
-After leaving English Eddy, they curve to the north-northeast.
-After crossing over Cobb Creek, the three-highway concurrency, they curve back to the north-northwest.
+They curve to the northwest.
+Just before an intersection with SR 147 and Cedar Crossing Road, they curve to a more northern direction.
+After leaving English Eddy, they curve to the northeast.
+After crossing over Cobb Creek, they curve back to the northwest.
 After curving to the north, they enter the unincorporated community of Toombs Central.
 There, they intersect SR 56.
 Then, they pass Toombs Central Elementary School and the Toombs County Recreation Department.
-After leaving Toombs Central, they curve to the north-northwest.
-In the unincorporated community of South Thompson, they begin a curve back to the north-northeast.
-They intersect the southern terminus of SR 29.
+After leaving Toombs Central, they curve northwest.
+In the unincorporated community of South Thompson, they begin a curve back to the northeast.
+They intersect SR 29.
 Here, SR 15 splits off onto SR 29.
 US 1 and SR 4 curve to the northeast and cross over Rocky Creek.
-They curve back to the north-northeast and cross over Little Rocky Creek.
+They curve back to the north and cross over Little Rocky Creek.
 They then travel through Santa Claus.
 Approximately 0.7 mi later, they enter Lyons.
 They pass Lyons Upper Elementary School and then curve to the northeast.
-They meet the western terminus of SR 178 (South Victory Drive).
-They begin a curve to the north-northwest.
+They meet SR 178 (South Victory Drive).
+They begin a curve northwest.
 An intersection with South Washington Street leads to Partin Park and the Lyons Recreation Department.
 They intersect US 280/SR 30 (Liberty Avenue).
 Just after this intersection, US 1 and SR 4 enter downtown Lyons.
-They cross over some railroad tracks of Georgia Central Railway.
-Immediately afterward, they intersect SR 292 and the western terminus of SR 152 (Broad Street).
+They cross over some railroad tracks.
+Immediately afterward, they intersect SR 292 and SR 152 (Broad Street).
 After leaving downtown, they pass the Lyons Police Department.
-Intersections with Cleveland Avenue and Toombs Avenue lead to Toombs County High School's football stadium.
-Just after leaving Lyons, they cross over Swift Creek and curve to the north-northeast.
-They intersect the eastern terminus of SR 130 and the western terminus of Resmando Road.
-The roadway curves to the northeast for a short distance and then resume their north-northeast direction.
-They cross over Pendleton Creek.
-They travel through rural areas with agricultural land on both sides of the roadway before entering Emanuel County.
+Intersections with Cleveland Avenue and Toombs Avenue.
+After leaving Lyons, they cross over Swift Creek and curve to the northeast.
+They intersect SR 130 and Resmando Road.
+The roadway curves to the northeast for a short distance and then resume their north direction.
+They cross over Pendleton Creek, travel through rural areas with agricultural land on both sides of the roadway before entering Emanuel County.